Our Impact & Milestones

-Dancing Classrooms Philly is proud to partner with schools, community members, and young ladies and gentlemen across the Greater Philadelphia region to make our curriculum a success.
+Dancing Classrooms Philly is proud to partner with schools, community members, and elegant young people across the Greater Philadelphia region to make our curriculum a success.
 Academic research and program evaluations demonstrate the following impact:

 - Dancing Classrooms Philly substantially advances and improves a range of behavioral skills that are proven to provide long-term benefits to health and well-being including decision-making, goal-setting, communication, relationship building, confidence, attachment and motivation, civility and respect, self-esteem, teaming skills, focus, self-control, determination, and joy in the children.

 - Adult modeling and direct student experience gives students the opportunity to be treated, and to treat others, as “capable and mature ladies and gentlemen.”

 - Students enjoy the individual and group experience of these various skills and emotions while achieving basic mastery in a new field.

 - Students transform their relationships with the adults in their lives, in whom the students generate pride and affection as they blossom and grow.

 - Since 2007, we have worked with more than 25,000 fifth and eighth grade students in public, charter, special needs, and parochial schools across the Delaware Valley.
 In the 2017-2018 school year we served over 3,300 students in 126 classrooms.

 - In our founding year, we served 50 classrooms – more than any other pilot program in the country at that time.